 The auditor treats all information as confidential, to the extent that such information is not already published, generally available to third parties or otherwise already in the public domain.

 The suppliers in focus for an external sustainability audit are selected in accordance with a risk-based approach.
 This framework systematically identifies suppliers with a high risk that have been evaluated within our supplier qualification process and in our regular supplier quality audit.
 An external sustainability audit can also be initiated if Siemens Energy identifies risk through external sources.
-Examples of such sources are non-governmental organization (NGO) databases, media reports or information channeled through our ombudsman or ‘Tell Us’ hotline.
+Examples of such sources are non-governmental organization (NGO) databases, media reports or information channeled through our ombudsman or ‘Speak up’ hotline.

 Any report of a suspected breach of the requirements of the Code of Conduct for Siemens Energy Suppliers may result in an external sustainability audit to assess the full scope of our Code of Conduct.